mwpx777/Team-Profile-Generator/readme.md

 # **Team-Profile-Generator**   ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)
-## **In this weekly challenge, we had to create a Team Profile Generator using Nodejs and NPM Inquirer.
+## **In this weekly challenge, we were tasked to create a Team Profile Generator using Node.js and NPM Inquirer.
 We also needed to run tests on the classes using Jest.**

 ## **Table of Contents**